Carolina Reaper vs Chocolate Bhutlah: Record Heat or Dark Flavor?

 Chocolate Bhutlah

-Both peppers belong to C. chinense, so they share some underlying flavor chemistry.
-However, Carolina Reaper’s fruity and sweet notes contrast with Chocolate Bhutlah’s smoky and intense character.
+Both peppers belong to Capsicum chinense, so they share some underlying flavor chemistry.
+However, Carolina Reaper’s fruity and sweet notes contrast with Chocolate Bhutlah’s Refining Fire Chiles describes Chocolate Bhutlah CS as smoky-fruity; ripe brown color does not prove chocolate flavor. character.

 Carolina Reaper brings fruity and sweet notes, so it fits recipes where that flavor should remain visible.
-Chocolate Bhutlah leans smoky and intense, which can change the sauce, filling, marinade, or garnish even when the heat range looks close.
+Chocolate Bhutlah leans Refining Fire Chiles describes Chocolate Bhutlah CS as smoky-fruity; ripe brown color does not prove chocolate flavor., which can change the sauce, filling, marinade, or garnish even when the heat range looks close.

 Carolina Reaper and Chocolate Bhutlah comparison